wachulski/scoreboard/ReadMe.md

   Since the board is meant to be 'live', then we assume it may report '0 - 1' and then back to '0 - 0'.
 2. For the sake of simplicity the summary is string based.
 Normally it should return a structure and output formatting should be done by the caller.
+3. For simplicity we do not track team names and hence allow for duplicates.